Teaching Roster

 Program Description:

-The Country Music Hall of Fame and Museum’s Making Waves at Historic RCA Studio B is a 1 hour and 30 minute program for students in grades 6-12.
-During the program, students experience a guided tour of a historic recording studio before learning about tracking and engineering.
+The Country Music Hall of Fame and Museum’s Science of Sound at Historic RCA Studio B is a 1 hour program for students in grades 5-12.
+During the program, students experience a guided tour of a historic recording studio before learning about the convergence of science, technology, and music.
 The studio tour illuminates the historical significance of Studio B, which played a major role in establishing Nashville’s identity as a recording center.
 Dozens of country and pop stars, including Elvis Presley, the Everly Brothers, Dolly Parton, and Roy Orbison, made recordings at the studio in its heyday.
-Following the tour, a professional engineer introduces students to the many facets of the recording process including acoustical studio design, equipment, and mixing techniques.
-The program concludes with a hands-on experience as students perform a song and then participate in the mixing of their track to create a completed product that the class takes with them for future classroom use.
+Following the tour, the tour guide introduces students to the many facets of the recording process including acoustical studio design, equipment, and mixing techniques.

 Lesson Plan Example: Download File